kylethayer/python_text_co-occurance/README.md

 # Explained Python text co-occurance calculator.
 This is an explained example of using python to find word co-occurrences in text (example uses Jane Austen novels).
 For example, you can find that the word "pride" co-occurs with "darcy" more than with "elizabeth".
+You can look at [co-occurence.py](co-occurence.py) to see the code, or you can follow the instructions below to run it and modify it yourself.

-## Instructions
+## Instructions to run

 1) Download the files in this repository into a new directory (unzipping it if needed).
 Do this by using the green button with the down arrow that says "Code".